 The world is changing fast and technology is advancing in leaps and bounds.
 Every industry, including fitness, is adapting and incorporating it as fast as possible.
-Which is why everyone is looking for the advantages of online coaching.
+Which is why everyone is looking for the advantages of online personal training.

 Just as you're no longer limited by phone cords for communication, libraries for knowledge, or oil for energy, you're no longer limited by gym hours, a lack of good coaches in your city, or an invasion of privacy to become stronger and fitter.